Season: Indigenous ecological

 Indigenous people in polar, temperate and tropical climates of northern Eurasia, the Americas, Africa, Oceania, and Australia have traditionally defined the seasons ecologically by observing the activity of the plants, animals and weather around them.
 Each separate tribal group traditionally observes different seasons determined according to local criteria that can vary from the hibernation of polar bears on the arctic tundras to the growing seasons of plants in the tropical rainforests.
 In Australia, some tribes have up to eight seasons in a year, as do the Sami people in Scandinavia.
 Many indigenous people who no longer live directly off the land in traditional often nomadic styles, now observe modern methods of seasonal reckoning according to what is customary in their particular country or region.

 The North American Cree and possibly other Algonquian speaking peoples used or still use a 6-season system.
 The extra two seasons denoting the freezing and breaking up of the ice on rivers and lakes.

 The Noongar people of South-West Western Australia recognise maar-keyen bonar, or six seasons.
 Each season's arrival is heralded not by a calendar date, but by environmental factors such as changing winds, flowering plants, temperature and migration patterns and lasts approximately two standard calendar months.
 The seasons also correlate to aspects of the human condition, intrinsically linking the lives of the people to the world that surrounds them and also dictating their movements, as with each season, various parts of country would be visited which were particularly abundant or safe from the elements.

 Tropical

 Two seasons

 In the tropics, where seasonal dates also vary, it is more common to speak of the rainy (or wet, or monsoon) season versus the dry season.
 For example, in Nicaragua the dry season (November to April) is called "summer" and the rainy season (May to October) is called "winter", even though it is located in the northern hemisphere.
 There is no noticeable change in the amount of sunlight at different times of the year.
-However, many regions (such as the northern Indian ocean) are subject to monsoon rain and wind cycles.
+Instead, many regions (such as the northern Indian Ocean) have varying monsoon rain and wind cycles.

 Floral and animal activity variation near the equator depends more on wet/dry cycles than seasonal temperature variations, with different species flowering (or emerging from cocoons) at specific times before, during, or after the monsoon season.
 Thus, the tropics are characterized by numerous "mini-seasons" within the larger seasonal blocks of time.